coderodyhpc/WRF_AWSMarketplace/README.md

     - WRF-4.4 ARW (/home/ubuntu/WRF-4.4)
     - WRF-4.4 ARW nested with preset moves (/home/ubuntu/NESTED2)
     - WRF-4.4 ARW nested with vortex following (/home/ubuntu/NESTED3)
-    - WRF-Chem - (/home/ubuntu/WRF-CHEM)
+    - WRF-Chem (/home/ubuntu/WRF-CHEM)
-    - WRFDA - (/home/ubuntu/DA/WRFDA)
+    - WRFDA (/home/ubuntu/DA/WRFDA)
-    - WRFPLUS - (/home/ubuntu/DA/WRFPLUS)
+    - WRFPLUS (/home/ubuntu/DA/WRFPLUS)
     - A default case representing the continental U.S. with a horizontal resolution of 8 km (~5 miles) and a nested simulation of the Washington-DC area with a resolution of 1.6 km (~1 mile); the preset computation is for 2 days starting on January 1st (2022).
 + Preprocessing tools: WPS (SM - /home/ubuntu/PREPRO/WPS; DM - /home/ubuntu/PREPRO/WPS_DM)
-+ Script to automatically download GFS data
++ Script to accelerate the download of GFS data
 + Postprocessing tools: NCL, GrADS, ARWpost, WRF-python
 + The AMI works with AWS-parallelcluster v3.1.4